cyberbotics/webots/docs/wiki_flu.md

 | [TouchSensor](reference/touchsensor.md) | (-$\frac{\pi}{2}$, 0, -$\frac{\pi}{2}$) | A2 |
 | Webots PROTOs | (-$\frac{\pi}{2}$, 0, $\frac{\pi}{2}$), but there are numerous exceptions to this rule as we haven't followed any specific convention | C |

-Note that the backward compability mechanism adapts the nodes in the internal tree structure.
+Note that the backward compatibility mechanism adapts the nodes in the internal tree structure.
-Therefore, the saved worlds will be overriden with the updated structure, while the PROTO files are adapted exclusively at the runtime.
+Therefore, the saved worlds will be overridden with the updated structure, while the PROTO files are adapted exclusively at the runtime.
 A user should manually update the PROTO files.

 # New axis system recommendations

 As of Webots R2022a, we recommend the FLU (x-**F**orward, y-**L**eft, and z-**U**p) axis orientation for objects and ENU (x-**E**ast, y-**N**orth, and z-**U**p, see [Axes conventions
 ](https://en.wikipedia.org/wiki/Axes_conventions)) for worlds.
-Once the world and PROTOs behave work properly in Webots R2022a then you can change object axis system to FLU and the world axis system to ENU.
+Once the world and PROTOs have the desired behavior in Webots R2022a then you can change the object axis system to FLU and the world axis system to ENU.

 ## Convert PROTOs to FLU